“If there's a book that you want to read, but it hasn't been written yet, then you must write it.”

 Trans Too premiered as part of the Lavender Graduation Ceremony at Brooklyn College on May 26, 2021.
 Lavender Graduation is an annual ceremony conducted on numerous campuses to honor lesbian, gay, bisexual, transgender, queer, asexual, intersex, and ally students and to acknowledge their achievements and contributions to the University.
 The Lavender Graduation Ceremony was created by Dr. Ronni Sanlo at the University of Michigan in 1995.

 Trans Too was filmed in San Juan, Puerto Rico.
-Feel free to listen, ingest, and to breathe.
+Feel free to listen, meditate with and breathe.

 Freshman Year